 Moneycube believes multi-asset funds should lie at the centre of most investors’ portfolios.

 Whether you are investing a lump sum, setting up a regular investment, or both, multi-asset funds are useful.
 In a single fund, you can achieve the diversification, flexibility and balanced growth potential that most people need from their wealth.

 And importantly, it has a track record of decent returns.
-In 2019, it grew over 18%, as Zurich’s fund managers played a smart game of switching in and out of equities and bonds during the year.
+In 2019, it grew by 6.5%, as Zurich’s fund managers played a smart game of switching back into equities after the market sell-off in March.

-In fact, Zurich Prisma 4’s performance is better than the comparable fund from its competitors, Aviva, Irish Life, New Ireland, and Standard Life over the last three and the last five years.
-Here’s a comparison:
+In fact, Zurich Prisma 4’s performance is substantially better than comparable funds from its competitors, Aviva, Irish Life, New Ireland, and Standard Life over the last three and the last five years.

 Best fund for larger lump sums